Block Definition Diagrams (BDDs)

 A SysML Block Definition diagram is the starting point for describing your system structure.
 Using Blocks, you can model your system hierarchy and the relationships between systems and subsystems.

 Setting the Perspective and Workspace

-Systems Engineers who are experienced in using Enterprise Architect will generally select a Perspective from the Systems Engineering Perspective Set; typically this will be the SysML Perspective, giving them access to patterns and toolboxes tailored for creating SysML diagrams such as Block Definition and Internal Block diagrams.
+Systems Engineers who are experienced in using Enterprise Architect will generally select a perspective from the Systems Engineering Perspective Set; typically this will be the SysML perspective, giving them access to patterns and Toolbox pages tailored for creating SysML diagrams such as Block Definition and Internal Block diagrams.

 Create a Block Diagram

 A Block diagram can be created within a selected Package using any of these options:

 - The Browser window context menu (Right-click on a Package and choose 'Add Diagram')

 - The 'Create from Pattern' tab (Model Wizard) on the Start Page ( )